-Haysville School District is able to offer a half day pre-kindergarten program to eligible children who are four-years old on or before August 31 through the Preschool-Aged At-Risk grant.
+Haysville School District is able to offer a half day pre-kindergarten program to eligible children who are three or four-years old on or before August 31 through the Preschool-Aged At-Risk grant.

 To be eligible, the child must have attended a Count Your Kid In Screening and the child or child’s family must meet at least one qualifying factor in the below list.